 CBT can help with the seasonal affective disorder in several ways.
 First, it can help you change thoughts that are causing you to feel worse.
 Also, you can learn coping skills that will help you deal with the symptoms of SAD.
 You can learn to diminish avoidance behavior and work on scheduling helpful activities.
 Finally, you can learn to deal with stress more effectively.

 Most people use mind-body techniques on their own or with a class or group.
 They aren't typically the main focus of regular psychotherapy, although your therapist may include them as a part of your treatment.
-Some mind-body techniques include:

 Vitamin D is called the sunshine vitamin because you can get it from sunlight.
 If your body is low on Vitamin D, supplements can help bring that level up to normal.
 However, if your Vitamin D levels are already normal or higher, these supplements will not help.

 Self-Help For SAD

 While it's important to get the professional care you need, there are also several things you can do to help yourself.
-Some of these include:

 Getting Treatment for Seasonal Affective Disorder

 Before you assume you have a seasonal affective disorder and need a light therapy box, it's important to make sure of your diagnosis.
 Talk to a physician or mental health profession to find out if you truly do have SAD.